bahamutedean/Zendesk_quiz/README.md

 Demo description:

-The script could handle certain kind of errors.
+a)The script could handle certain kind of errors.

 EXAMPLE: